Target level of study

 Presentation

-The Wood Sciences master's degree addresses wood from its formation in trees to its multiple uses, from materials to molecules, integrating economic, climatic and environmental issues.
-This training requires skills in biology, ecology, chemistry, physics, mechanics and social sciences.
+The Master's degree in Wood Sciences covers wood from its formation in trees to its many uses, from materials to molecules, incorporating economic, climatic, and environmental issues.
+This program draws on skills in biology, ecology, chemistry, physics, mechanics, and social sciences.

-This demanding interdisciplinary training is based on innovative learning methods to develop the personal project of each person in a spirit of cooperation.
+This demanding interdisciplinary program uses innovative learning methods to develop each student's personal project in a spirit of cooperation.

-The training is open to work-study (5 places) and initial training (15 places).
+The training program is open to work-study students (5 places) and initial training students (15 places).

 For more information: https://master-bois-fds.edu.umontpellier.fr/